 Additional Information

 School nurses assess the health and development of children and young people as they progress through school.
+The universal school nursing offer includes the digital health forms.
+These are online health and wellbeing questionnaires that are completed at key transition periods:

 The service is manned by Specialist Community Public Health Nurses who respond to messages within 24 working hours.